Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/05e-object-localization-exercise.md

 This exercise should take about 1 hour of actual work, but the training time for these models can be significant.
 You may wish to run training sessions overnight, during your lunch break, or just plan on leaving your computer while training your networks.

 The provided Jupyter notebooks contain much of the information you need to complete this exercise.
-However, you should also expect to look up information from the Keras docs, the provided external reading material, and other sources.
+However, you should also expect to look up information from the Tensorflow docs, the provided external reading material, and other sources.
 You are encouraged to search for information on your own.

 Finally, this is not an exam.
 Correct answers are not provided.
 In fact, the exercise has enough ambiguity that many different answers will qualify as correct.
 You should be able to prove the correctness of your own answers using readily available tools—and in so doing you'll have learned quite a lot.

 ## The Exercise

-Your goal is to build and train a neural network that performs single object localization using the Keras framework and the Oxford Pets dataset.
+Your goal is to build and train a neural network that performs single object localization using the Tensorflow framework and the Oxford Pets dataset.
 You can leverage much of the code from the Object Localization Jupyter notebook, and you'll have to add and modify some code as well.

 ### Part 1: Download the data